 Having addressed construction's needs, the question of how to meet them still hasn’t been answered.
-This article will be all about how to change construction’s image with the intent of recruiting the millennial generation.
+This article is all about how to change construction’s image with the intent of recruiting the millennial generation.

-The last two parts of this series will switch focus to show the kind of resources construction needs to produce to start driving youth interest.
-We’ll explain what a potential career in construction looks like, why it’s worth pursuing, and how to go about it.
+The last two parts of this series switches focus to show the kind of resources construction needs to produce to start driving youth interest.
+We explain what a potential career in construction looks like, why it’s worth pursuing, and how to go about it.

 Once the interest is there, people need to know how to take the first step.
-The final piece of the series will focus in on what to look for in a good construction job app, for both the company and the applicant.
+The final piece of the series focuses in on what to look for in a good construction job app, for both the company and the applicant.